Advances in Scriptwriting

 Photography or recording of any kind is strictly prohibited in the classroom areas without permission from the Academy’s staff.

-RADA does not discriminate against applicants on the grounds of sex, disability, ethnicity or sexuality.
-We welcome applicants from disabled people and offer places solely on the basis of potential and suitability for the course.
-The school is mainly housed in a newly-refurbished building which provides good access for wheelchair users.
+RADA does not discriminate against applicants on the grounds of sex, disability, ethnicity, or sexuality.
+We welcome applications from disabled people, and offer places solely on the basis of potential and suitability for the course.
+The school is housed in a recently-refurbished building which provides good access for wheelchair users.